 Can My Condo Still Use Debit Cards?

 The Condominium Act was amended on July 1, 2017 to specifically address and prohibit the use of debit cards.
-It states that an association and its officers, directors, employees, and agents may not use a debit card issued in the name of the association, or billed directly to the association, for the payment of any …Continue Reading →
+It states that an association and its officers, directors, employees, and agents may not use a debit card issued in the …Continue Reading →

 When Construction Occurs Next Door, Your Board Needs to Get Involved Early!

 It’s likely that at some point during your community’s lifespan, new construction will occur nearby and the impact on your residents will vary both short and long-term depending on the steps your Board takes early in the process.
-Sometimes new construction is welcomed enthusiastically by the members of an established community but more often than …Continue Reading →
+Sometimes new …Continue Reading →

 Your HOA Amendments are Ready, Now What?

 The “governing documents” of a homeowners association are the Declaration of Covenants, the Articles of Incorporation, the Bylaws and the Rules and Regulations.
 Many times, HOAs make a decision to amend by looking to the provisions that needed changing.
-This however is only one step in the amendment process.
-The next step, and likely the …Continue Reading →
+This …Continue Reading →

 2018 Legislative Session Final Report